tessercat/daoistic-book/book.md

 Be it resolved that what some people consider sacred should not be used to demonize others.

-They're so enthusiastic,
+They were so enthusiastic,
-they haven't even started yet.
+even before it started.

-Everyone is excited,
+Everyone was excited,
-like they're at the village fair and they're raising the maypole.
+like they were at the village fair and they were raising the maypole.

-I stay out of it, not even a joke, like a newborn, not even a smile.
+I stayed out of it, not even a joke, like a newborn, not even a smile.

-It's so depressing,
+It was so depressing,
-I feel like an outcast.
+like I was the village idiot.

-Everyone else gets it
+Everyone else got it
-and I just get lost.
+and I just got lost.

 My poor brain,
-it's so confusing.
+it was so confusing.

-Their arguments are brilliant, and I just feel so dim.
+Their arguments were brilliant, and I was just so dim.

-Their arguments are incisive,
-and I'm just so dull.
+Their arguments were incisive, and I was just so dull.

-It's so chaotic,
+It was so overwhelming,
-I feel like I'm lost at sea.
+like I was lost at sea.

-They're still going strong,
-when will it ever end?
+It was so abstract,
+like nothing was true.

-Everyone else has what it takes, and I'm just a small town hick.
+Everyone else had what it takes, and I was just a small town hick.

-We just want different things, and I yearn for mother's milk.
+We just wanted different things, and I yearned for mother's milk.

 ## Notes